bevy-cheatbook/bevy-cheatbook/src/programming/system-piping.md

 {{#include ../code/src/basics.rs:system-pipe}}
 ```

-You can also receive other parameters like commands, resources or queries in a piped system, as if they were regular systems, as long as the first argument is the piped input.
+In a piped system, you can also include additional parameters like commands, resources, or queries.
+These parameters are passed automatically just as they would be in regular systems.
+Keep in mind that the piped input has to remain as the first argument.

 ```rust,no_run,noplayground
 {{#include ../code/src/basics.rs:system-io-with-params}}